Onboarding and Sending Messages

 Notes:

-Sending Messages with MM Lite
+Sending Messages with MM API

 POSThttps://waba-v2.360dialog.io/marketing_messages